dlndn/socratic-soul/README.md

 Main Feature:

-- Mental State Processing via Socratic Method
+- Understanding Mental State via Socratic Questioning

-  - Emotional: Process emotion(s) through guided questions and discover an action to properly deal with emotion(s), if desired and/or if possible
+  - Emotional: Process emotion(s) through guided questions and discover an action to properly deal with emotion(s), if desired and/or if possible.

-  - Relational: Process a relationship through guided questions and discover the next action to take in the relationship, if possible
+  - Relational: Gain insight about a relationship through guided questions and discover the next action to take in the relationship, if possible.

 Side Features:

 - Express emotions through various therapeutic activities:

-  - **Journaling**: Write down thoughts and describe mental state in text.
-Users will have the option to export entries into a (text, pdf, or markdown) file or to save into their account.
-  - **Sticky Note Sharing**: Write down brief message in a "sticky note" and post them into a community board of sticky notes that can be seen by all users.
-(Original concept was provided by TA Jeff Ma)
-  - **Etch-A-Sketch**: Simple grid on a page that can simulate a drawing by hovering over it and making lines.
-(Original concept discovered from the Odin Project)
+  - Drawing: Use a web canvas to draw, color, and create artwork.
+There is an option to provide users prompts, each of which are art therapy exercises.

 Note that these features are not set in stone; some might change into a different activity, some might be removed due to time constraints, or there might be additions to the current listed activities.
 It really depends on the time available to implement these activities.